karmaniverous/stan-cli/.stan/imports/stan-core/stan.todo.md

 ---

 ## Completed (recent)
+- System prompt — dev plan logging rules
+  - Completed is the final section; new entries are appended at the bottom (append‑only).
+  - No edits to existing Completed items; clarifications/corrections are logged as new list entries (amendments to the list).
+  - Prune Completed entries not needed to understand work in flight; keep minimal context only.
+  - No numbering in the dev plan (use nested bullets); a short, strictly ordered sub‑procedure may use a local numbered list when needed.

+- Interop (stan-cli) — core config slimming + CLI config extraction
+  - Posted `.stan/interop/stan-cli/20251010-000000Z-core-config-slimming-and-cli-config.md`
+    with the plan of attack and drop-in code:
+    - defaults (DEFAULT_OPEN_COMMAND),
+    - CLI schemas (scripts/cliDefaults/*),
+    - loader with x-stan-cli preferred and legacy top-level fallback.
+  - Preserves current CLI behavior while enabling a clean, namespaced config.
+- Project policy — Zod schema/type naming
+  - Adopted a project-wide convention for Zod artifacts:
+    - Schemas: lowerCamelCase with “Schema” suffix (e.g., `configSchema`).
+    - Derived types: PascalCase without suffix (e.g., `Config`).
+  - Documented the rule in `.stan/system/stan.project.md` under “Code conventions — Zod schema and derived types.”
 - System prompt — diagnostics clarity (polish)
   - Quick Reference rule #6 now explicitly distinguishes normal replies (patches by default; listings on request) from diagnostics replies (Full Listings only; no patches).
   - Added a one‑sentence definition of “post‑patch listing” in the patch‑failure follow‑up: listings MUST reflect the target state implied by the failed hunks; never print the original body.